mezotv/TodayIsThatDay/README.md

-# TodayIsTheDay
+# TodayIsThatDay
- TodayIsTheDay is a twitter bot posting a special holiday every 24hours
+ TodayIsThatDay is a twitter bot posting a special holiday every 24hours